-- Successful Learners - > Who enjoy, make progress, achieve and 'love to go to school'

-• Young Leaders

-- > Who lead themselves, lead others and lead in their communities - Confident Individuals - > Who are able to live safe, healthy and fulfilling lives - Responsible Citizens - > Who make positive contributions to society
+- Successful Learners - Who enjoy, make progress, achieve and 'love to go to school'. - > Young Leaders - > Who lead themselves, lead others and lead in their communities. - Confident Individuals - > Who are able to live safe, healthy, and fulfilling lives. - > Responsible Citizens - > Who are able to make positive contributions to society. - Independent Adults - > Who can work with others and be healthily independent when required.

-• Independent Adults

-Who can work with others and be healthily independent when required